alran/algorithms/pages/graph-search.md

 # Connected Components

 ### Purpose
-Easily discover whether two vertices are connected.
+Easily discover whether two vertices in an *undirected* graph are connected.

 ### Summary
 Initialize all vertices as unmarked / unvisited.
 For each unmarked